Predictia/AQUA-diagnostics/docs/sphinx/source/installation.rst

 .. warning ::
     This installation script, despite the name, does not install the AQUA package in the traditional sense nor in a pure container.
     It wraps the conda installation in a container, allowing to load LUMI modules and run from command line or batch jobs the AQUA code.
-    Different LUMI module loading or setups may lead to different results, but it's the most flexible way to develop AQUA on LUMI.
+    Different LUMI module loading or setups may lead to different results, but it's the most flexible way to develop AQUA (core and/or diagnostics) on LUMI.

 .. note ::
     If you encounter any issues with the installation script, please refer to the :ref:`faq` section.